Members visit free all year! Join or renew today.

 Your donation makes a World of Difference.

-Changbai (chang-BUY): Female, born at the Philadelphia Zoo on May 24, 2007.
+Changbai (chang-BUY): Female, born at Philadelphia Zoo on May 24, 2007.
 Changbai is named for a mountain reserve in China where tigers are found.
+She is Koosaka’s sister.

 Amur tigers are the biggest cats in the world.
 They have a round head with a heavy skull, strong facial muscles and an extremely powerful jaw.
 The "eye of the tiger" faces forward, giving the tiger depth perception useful during hunting.
 Even in the poorest light, a tiger's eyesight is six times greater than that of a human's.
 They also have a keen sense of hearing and equilibrium.
 Strong legs and silent paws help it hunt, run and jump.